-Protein powder’s pretty much a must-use if you’re at all concerned with building muscle or maintaining the muscle you already have.
+Protein powder is pretty much a must-use if you’re at all concerned with building muscle or maintaining the muscle you already have.
 Honestly, I even recommend drinking protein shakes if building muscle isn’t your concern.
 Assuming you choose a protein powder that’s low in artificial additives, fat, carbs, and sugar (I love Optimum Nutrition’s Chocolate Whey Protein), a protein shake makes a phenomenal low-cal snack.
-Not only are shakes low-cal, but the high protein content reduces hunger levels and creates a powerful thermogenic effect–protein burns about 30% of its calories simply through digestion!
+Not only are shakes low-cal, but the high protein content reduces hunger levels and creates a powerful thermogenic effect — protein burns about 30% of its calories simply through digestion.

 Drinking a protein shake right before bed is also a great way to elevate your metabolism and prevent muscle catabolism (muscle breakdown) while you’re sleeping.
-Woo…more calories burned!
-Oh by the way…shakes with milk taste pretty freaking delicious and you can customize them in realistically any way you want.
-Try adding a banana, fresh fruit, or some natural peanut butter…mmmm heavenly and healthy.
+Aka more calories burned.
+And oh, by the way — shakes with milk taste pretty freaking delicious and you can customize them in realistically any way you want.
+Try adding a banana, fresh fruit, or some natural peanut butter.

 For everyone else whose primary concern is building new slabs of muscle, protein powder offers a ton of awesome benefits.

 Throw one scoop in a shaker bottle, mix it with water and you’ve got all the protein you need to refuel post-workout.